MarshalX/atproto/README.md

 client.login('my-username', 'my-password')
 ```

 You are awesome!
-Now you feel to pick any high-level method that you want and perform it!
+Now feel free to pick any high-level method that you want and try it out!

-Code to send post:
+Code to send a post:

 ```python
 from atproto import Client